The Worst Kept Secret Tour

-The Worst Kept Secret Tour was the second headlining concert tour by American girl group Fifth Harmony.
-It was announced in November 2013 and began in Ventura, California on February 2, 2014 and ended on March 24, 2014 in Buffalo, New York.
+The Worst Kept Secret Tour (billed as The Worst Kept Secret 2014 Tour) was the second headlining concert tour by American girl group Fifth Harmony.
+It was announced in November 2013 and began in Ventura, California on February 12, 2014 and ended on March 24, 2014 in Buffalo, New York.
 The group performed in the tour around the same time when they were opening acts for Demi Lovato's Neon Lights Tour.
 The official poster for the tour was chosen by Fifth Harmony among many nominations submitted by fans.
 It was planned as an early tour for fans who were going to see the group in the Neon Lights Tour.

 Set list

 This set list is representative of every show in this tour; however, it does change in one.